Project status: In Progress

 The Red Hill Historic Plantings of various red flowering plants are evidence of the Griffins’ vision to ‘paint’ the once denuded hills of Canberra using different vegetation at different locations.
 The plantings provide a direct, living connection to the Griffins’ vision expressed over a century ago which was an innovative, unique approach to revegetation and is one of the earliest known plantings in the ACT for landscape restoration.

-This is the opportunity for you to say if you think the Council has it right or wrong, or if there is anything else they should have considered.
+This consultation gave the opportunity for you to say if you think the Council has it right or wrong, or if there is anything else they should have considered.

 A common outcome of consultation is the Council confirming or rethinking what is included in their assessment, or what a final decision may look like.
 This can involve changing boundaries or adding or removing features that make up the significant fabric of the place.